Ray2OUC/P2CNet/README.md

 # Deep Color Compensation for Generalized Underwater Image Enhancement
-demo and pre-trained weight of P2CNet
+Demo and Implementation of P2CNet

 Our work is under peer review and it will be made available soon once being accepted.